-The BASIC Stamp allows EEPROM not used for program storage to store non-volatile data.
-Since PBP programs execute directly from the PICmicro MCU's ROM space, EEPROM storage must be implemented in some other manner.
+The BASIC Stamp allows serial EEPROM space not used for program storage to store non-volatile data.
+Since PBP programs execute directly from the PIC MCU's ROM space, EEPROM storage must be implemented in some other manner.

-The PIC16F84 (the default target for PBP programs), PIC16F83 and PIC16C84 have 64 bytes of on-chip EEPROM.
-PBP programs may use this for EEPROM operations and supports the Stamp's DATA, EEPROM, READ and WRITE commands.
+Many PIC MCUs have between 64 and 1024 bytes of on-chip data EEPROM.
+This data EEPROM is used by the DATA, EEPROM, READ and WRITE commands.